 We drove for about ten minutes with the last stretch of the road being kaccha.
 Several roads joined this main road from left and right.
 Later during our one-week stay in Fagu village we would end up exploring all those pathways.
 Further on we crossed a place with a board written Talai over it put outside.
 Talai means lake in the local language but we couldn’t see any water.
 A fertilizer and seed shop stood there.

 Just right next to the Talai sign a board of Aastha homestay shone big and bright.
 On our right side, homes surrounded by farms and orchards appeared now and then.
 Most of those cottages run homestays.

 Right now we were enjoying the views of the misty valley.
 Some stories say the name Fagu had come from the English word Fog because the village was always covered in mist.
 So the British named it so.

 Sometimes one could see the valley only through the windows of tall and naked deodar trees.
 But who minds the blockage when the sight is this charming?
 In the evening the sun will put a show above those hill ranges.
 And on a clear day, we could see the snowy Kinnaur peaks from our abode.

 Warning us to not use too much electricity and water, the hosts left after a while.
-Thankful for the two cauliflowers they had got from their fields, we prepared dinner.
+We were thankful for the two cauliflowers they had got from their fields, and so we prepared dinner.